immelja/ubuntu/README.md

 - USER_LOGIN
 - USER_PASS

-You may want to tweak the *.sh files in the scripts folder as well.
+You may want to tweak the `*.sh` files in the scripts folder as well.

 # Usage

-0. ssh to your server or VM.
+0. `ssh` to your server or VM.
 0. Switch to the root user.
 0. Create the a /root/.ssh/authorized_keys file with your public key.
-0. chmod -R 600 /root/.ssh.
+0. `chmod -R 600 /root/.ssh`.
-0. mkdir /root/ubuntu.
+0. `mkdir /root/ubuntu`.
-0. scp the files of this project to the /root/ubuntu folder.
-Example: scp -r - root@10.0.1.50:/root/ubuntu.
+0. Copy the files of this project to the /root/ubuntu folder.
+Example:
+   `scp -r - root@10.0.1.50:/root/ubuntu`.
-0. Run the /root/ubuntu/setup.sh script in the root of this project.
+0. Run the `/root/ubuntu/bin/run` script in the root of this project.
-0. Delete the /root/ubuntu folder.
+0. Delete the `/root/ubuntu` folder.
-0. Delete the /root/.ssh folder.
+0. Delete the `/root/.ssh` folder.

 # Versioning